-At the conclusion of each championship IMG College will invoice rights fees, except for the Division I Men's and Women's Basketball Championship.
-All rights fees will be collected in advance for those months.
+At the conclusion of each championship IMG College will invoice rights fees, except for the Men's NIT Post-season Tournament and Division I Men's and Women's Basketball Championships.
+All rights fees will be collected in advance for these tournaments/championships.

 Advertising of malt beverages, beer and wine shall not exceed more than 60 seconds per hour of any broadcast.

 Advertisements featuring active professional athletes from the sport for which an NCAA broadcast is being produced shall be prohibited.
 Advertisements featuring active professional athletes in other sports may not exceed more than 30 seconds per hour of any broadcast.
 Parties representing the NCAA in advertising sales or involved in advertising sales for NCAA broadcasts shall take every reasonable step to discourage the use by advertisers of active professional athletes from sports regulated by the NCAA, informing the advertisers of the NCAA's desire that such professional athletes not be used.
 Every potential sponsor shall be advised of the terms of this provision prior to contracting with such sponsor.
 Advertisements in broadcasts that contain references to the games, personnel (except as noted above), broadcasts, or other activities of professional sports organizations are not acceptable.